JAEYOONSUNG/BPGAconverter/README.md

 emapper.py --cpu 20 --mp_start_method forkserver --data_dir [eggnog_data directory] -o out --output_dir [eggnog_output] --temp_dir [eggnog_output] --override -m diamond --dmnd_ignore_warnings --dmnd_algo ctg -i [fasta] --evalue 0.001 --score 60 --pident 40 --query_cover 20 --subject_cover 20 --itype proteins --tax_scope auto --target_orthologs all --go_evidence non-electronic --pfam_realign none --report_orthologs --decorate_gff yes --excel

 ```
+- **Note:** [Strain of interest].emapper.annotations.xlsx or [Strain of interest]emapper.annotations.csv output are used for merging data.

 ## Contributing
 We welcome contributions from the community!
 If you have suggestions for improvements, additional scripts, or updates to the database, please see our contributing guidelines for more information on how to get involved.